grpc/proposal/A76-ring-hash-improvements.md

 policy configuration field that did not exist before.
 Therefore, it is not gated behind an environment variable.

-The second behavior change will be enabled by the `GRPC_EXPERIMENTAL_XDS_RING_HASH_ENDPOINT_HASH_KEY` environment variable.
-This will protect from the case where an xDS control plane is already setting the `LbEndpoint.Metadata` `envoy.lb` `hash_key` field, in which case deploying this new behavior would change all endpoint hash keys.
-This environment variable will be removed once the feature has proven stable.
+Adding support for the hash_key in xDS endpoint metadata could potentially break existing clients whose control plane is setting this key, because upgrading the client to a new version of gRPC would automatically cause the key to start being used.
+We expect that this change will not cause problems for most users, but just in case there is a problem, we will provide a migration story by supporting a temporary mechanism to tell gRPC to ignore the `hash_key` endpoint metadata.
+This will be enabled by setting the `GRPC_XDS_ENDPOINT_HASH_KEY_BACKWARD_COMPAT` environment variable to true.
+This mechanism will be supported for a couple of gRPC releases but will be removed in the long run.

 ## Rationale

 We originally proposed using language specific interfaces to set the request hash key.
-The advantage would have been that the request hash key would not have to be exposed through gRPC outgoing metadata.
+The advantage would have been that the request hash key would not have to be exposed through gRPC outgoing headers.
 However, this would have required defining language specific APIs, which would increase the complexity of this change.